Water safety at home

 - No running round the pool.

-- Don't swim unless an adult is at home.
+- Don't swim unless an adult is at home and close by, and who can see you.

 - No jumping into the pool if anyone else is in there.